ambroseL/Architecture_Pattern/README.md

 When there is a `MVC`, `observer pattern` follows.
 As an indispensable part of view class - it ensures controller would notify view class to update when there is a change in model.
 In our codes, it is used in `update()` function, more details would be told in `update pattern`.

 ### Strategy
 Physics simulation, the core of our game, includes ball to wall, ball to ground, ball to paddle, ball to brick and pack to paddle contact.
-We take advantage of `strategy pattern`,abstract algorithms as stratgies in different situations.
+We take advantage of `strategy pattern`,abstract algorithms as strategies in different situations.
 When `ContactListener` notices there is a contact, it creates corresponding strategy class `EventHandler`, then eventHandler would  `doStrategy()`.
 Eventually, a new `EventObj` would be pushed to `eventQueue`, a queue designed for `Event Queue pattern`.

 ```C++
 void PaddleToBall::doStrategy()